Svanteberg/DeepLearningCourse_UMU/Lab1/README.md

 ### Tab 0 - Loading data and creating augmented/synthetic data

-The MNIST data set will load automatically when starting the application.
+The Fashion MNIST data set will load automatically when starting the application.
 Other saved data sets can be loaded manually by clicking on the "Load from file" button and choosing data file from the file dialog.

 It is also possible to generate augmented data from either the MNIST or the Fashion MNIST data set and choosing the number of examples of the training and testing batch.
 For the MNIST, there is the alternative of generating synthetic data, which is created from a couple of different fonts that are given a further variation by translations, rotations and changing font size.